IAmHughes/IAmRepoCleaner/README.md

 **--string**
 **-s**
 When running the tool, this flag sets the string to match against the name of the repo(s) you are wanting to delete.
+If omitted will list repositories for given user or organization (specified by `-u=<username>` or `-o=<org_name>`) without deleting any.

 #### EXAMPLES:
 * Deletes repos under org `TheBeardedTom` that are named `Test_Repo_`